jdh4/job_defense_shield/README.md

 ### Notes for developers

-- As partitions are added and removed the script should be updated.
+- As partitions are added and removed the script should be updated
 - dossier.py comes from [here](https://github.com/jdh4/tigergpu_visualization)